Team

 Undergraduate Research Assistant

-Aaliyah is a junior at Purdue University who comes from Central Indiana.
-She’s double majoring in Natural Resources & Environmental Science, concentrating in Quality and Restoration, and Soil & Water Science.
-She comes from central Indiana and came to Purdue to pursue her passion for sustainability within agriculture.
-She’s excited to have the opportunity to learn from the others in the lab.
-When she has free time, she enjoys caring for her house plants, reading, and traveling.
+Aaliyah is a junior at Purdue University from Central Indiana, double majoring in Natural Resources and Environmental Science—with a concentration in Environmental Quality and Restoration—and Soil and Water Science.
+She chose Purdue to pursue her passion for sustainability in agriculture and is excited to learn from other team members in the lab.
+In her free time, Aaliyah enjoys caring for houseplants, reading, and traveling.

 Maria Reyes